^

 Treatment of diffuse toxic goiter

-The goal of the treatment is to eliminate the manifestations of hyprethyroidism and normalize the levels of thyroid hormones.
-Apply medication and surgical methods of treatment.
+The goal of treatment is to eliminate the manifestations of hyperthyroidism and normalize the levels of thyroid hormones.
+Medication and surgical treatment are used.
 Initial therapy is based on the use of drugs that have a thyreostatic effect.
 Thiamazole is prescribed for 1.5-2.5 years.
-The starting dose of thiamazole is 0.5-0.7 mg / kg per day, depending on the severity of thyrotoxicosis in three doses.
-Every 10-14 days the dose is reduced to maintenance.
+The starting dose of thiamazole is 0.5-0.7 mg / kg per day, depending on the severity of thyrotoxicosis, in three doses.
+Every 10-14 days, the dose is reduced to the maintenance dose.
 The maintenance dose is 50% of the initial dose.
-In the majority of patients, inhibition of thyroxine secretion by thiamazole leads to hypothyroidism and an increase in blood levels of TSH.
-In this regard, after 6-8 weeks from the start of treatment, thyroid administration is desirable to be combined with the appointment of levothyroxine sodium to maintain euthyroidism and to prevent the gastrointestinal effect of TSH.
+In most patients, inhibition of thyroxine secretion by thiamazole leads to hypothyroidism and an increase in the level of TSH in the blood.
+In this regard, 6-8 weeks after the start of treatment, it is advisable to combine the use of thyreostatics with the prescription of sodium levothyroxine to maintain euthyroidism and prevent the goitrogenic effect of TSH.

-With thyroid intolerance, inefficiency of conservative treatment, in the presence of nodes in the thyroid gland, subtotal strumectomy is indicated.
+In case of intolerance to antithyroid drugs, ineffectiveness of conservative treatment, and the presence of nodules in the thyroid gland, subtotal strumectomy is indicated.

 Drugs